Standard of Care for Premature and At-Risk Babies

 - Social workers

 Each of these providers should be trained in and provide the accepted medical standard of care for neonatal intensive care and premature babies.
-If your infant suffered harm during delivery or from the poor treatment of a medical provider, contact a lawyer experienced in handling birth injury cases.
-If the treatment you or your baby received did not meet the appropriate standard of care, you may have a legal claim for compensation.
+If your infant suffered harm during delivery or from the poor treatment of a medical provider, you may want to contact a lawyer experienced in handling birth injury cases if the treatment you or your baby received did not meet the appropriate standard of care, as you may have a legal claim for compensation.